The scope of this page encompasses informational and personal adjustment counseling in the fields of audiology and speech-language pathology.

 Cheng is a 31-year-old Asian man with bilateral noise-induced hearing loss.
 Until the age of 30, Cheng had normal hearing.
 During a New Year's Eve fireworks show, a malfunction occurred with the fireworks.
 Unfortunately, Cheng was sitting in an area where the blast of fireworks caused immediate hair cell damage, resulting in moderate to severe sensorineural hearing loss.

-Although his immediate family—his wife and 7-year-old daughter—are supportive and comforting, his parents displayed signs of embarrassment when the family was in social settings, such as dining together in a restaurant, because of Cheng's difficulty understanding speech in background noise.
-Day-to-day life was a challenge, and Cheng fought to stay socially engaged when he really wanted to withdraw.
+Although their immediate family—their wife and 7-year-old daughter—are supportive and comforting, Cheng's parents displayed signs of embarrassment when the family was in social settings, such as dining together in a restaurant, because of Cheng's difficulty understanding speech in background noise.
+Day-to-day life was a challenge, and Cheng fought to stay socially engaged when they really wanted to withdraw.

-With his wife's encouragement, Cheng was seen for an audiologic evaluation.
-He requested small, in-the-ear devices that he felt would be less conspicuous.
-However, because of the severity and configuration of his hearing loss and his very small ear canals, Cheng is not a good candidate for this style of device.
+With their wife's encouragement, Cheng was seen for an audiologic evaluation.
+They requested small, in-the-ear devices that they felt would be less conspicuous.
+However, because of the severity and configuration of their hearing loss and their very small ear canals, Cheng is not a good candidate for this style of device.
 Instead, receiver-in-the-ear (RITE) style hearing aids were recommended.
-Cheng expressed concern that his parents would not be supportive.
+Cheng expressed concern that their parents would not be supportive.

-The audiologist listened to Cheng's concerns and encouraged him to bring his parents to the hearing aid fitting.
+The audiologist listened to Cheng's concerns and encouraged them to bring their parents to the hearing aid fitting.
 The family members were asked to share what their goals and hopes were for Cheng's communication abilities.
-With Cheng's permission, the audiologist provided an overview of Cheng's hearing loss and its impact on his ability to hear and understand, especially in challenging listening environments such as noisy restaurants.
-The audiologist used a hearing loss simulation application to allow Cheng's parents to experience the impact that his hearing loss has on speech understanding.
-The audiologist reviewed Cheng's communication abilities when using the hearing aids and outlined the goals that he and Cheng had established; this was done in order for his family to understand appropriate expectations, given the hearing loss that Cheng has experienced.
-Together, they discussed a number of possible strategies that might help Cheng and his family communicate more effectively in certain situations.
+With Cheng's permission, the audiologist provided an overview of Cheng's hearing loss and its impact on their ability to hear and understand, especially in challenging listening environments such as noisy restaurants.
+The audiologist used a hearing loss simulation application to allow Cheng's parents to experience the impact that their hearing loss has on speech understanding.
+The audiologist reviewed Cheng's communication abilities when using the hearing aids and outlined the goals that they and Cheng had established; this was done in order for Cheng's family to understand appropriate expectations, given the hearing loss that Cheng has experienced.
+Together, they discussed a number of possible strategies that might help Cheng and their family communicate more effectively in certain situations.

 This list of resources is not exhaustive and the inclusion of any specific resource does not imply endorsement from ASHA.